Grazing incidence x-ray diffraction

 What is grazing incidence X-ray diffraction?

 Grazing incidence XRD (GIXRD) is a modification of the X-ray diffraction (XRD) analytical method.
-With XRD, the properties of the crystallographic structure (i.e. crystal structure) of crystalline material can be determined.
+With XRD, the crystalline phases present in a sample can be identified and their crystallinity, crystallite size, lattice paraments and strain of the phases can be determined.

 How to properly adjust the incident angle of the X-rays?